Dichotomy: Definition, Examples of Dichotomy in Speech & Literature

 • In the famous poem, Beowulf, dichotomy is used to show good and evil with the title character being the representation of good whilst the monsters are a representation of evil.
 The monsters are actually other characters within the poem, who Beowulf kills for justice.
 We also see that the dichotomy of light and dark is used in the poem when the character of Grendel comes to attack at night, this shows the reader the evil and the dark attacking the good and the light.
 This is symbolic and we see that darkness is a representation of death and the treasure that are received by Beowulf as a representation of light.

 Dichotomy can be used in both day to day life and spoken language as well as being used in literature.
 It is simply a sharp distinction between two ideas which are then separated into two opposing parts.
-Most commonly, you might recognise dichotomy as good and evil or female and male but there are many more contradictions that can be demonstrated with its use, as we have seen in our examples here.
+Most commonly, you might recognize dichotomy as good and evil or female and male but there are many more contradictions that can be demonstrated with its use, as we have seen in our examples here.